 There have been a few different plans or health programs I have tried over the years and many of them gave me valuable insight into learning to eat for fuel rather than cravings.
-When I learned to feed my body what it needs for fuel, my cravings changed and my body changed both inside and outside.
-The meal plan for the 21 Day Fix was one of those programs.
+When I learned to feed my body what it needs for fuel, my cravings changed and my body changed both inside and out.
+The meal plan used in the 21 Day Fix and 80 Day Obsession was one of the biggest resources for me.

 If you aren’t familiar with the meal plan, the plan uses containers to help measure the correct amount of food.
 It doesn’t take long before you get accustomed to the appropriate amount for serving sizes and you can skip the actual measurement with the containers, which of course, saves some time.
 I learned a lot about serving sizes and food ratios by using Autumn’s plan.

 They are gluten-free, dairy-free, refined sugar-free and meet the requirements for the 21 Day Fix and newer 80 Day Obsession meal plans.

 Truth is, whether you follow Autumn’s 21 day meal plan or not, these flourless banana apple muffins are delicious and a great addition for anyone looking for a healthier lifestyle without depriving themselves of great tasting food!